K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **The Administrator creates a new isolation segment, after an admin creates a new isolation segment, the admin can then create and manage relationships between the orgs and spaces of a Cloud Foundry deployment and the new isolation segment.<br>**

-1. You can look up the isolation management history used in PaaS-TA portal.<br>
+1. You can look up the isolation management history used in K-PaaS AP portal.<br>
 ![isolationSegments01]

 2. Enter the name to be used when creating at Segment Name text box.
 Register by clicking the "Register Segment" button.<br>